Discussing the International Photography Awards

 Transparency

-This is where the cracks show.
+This is where things get interesting.
 That “Official Selection” badge many are now sharing online?
 It’s not mentioned anywhere in IPA’s documentation as an actual stage of the competition.
 There’s no public data on how many entries reached this stage, it could be well into the thousands.

 Then there’s the structure.
 The competition features 11 main categories, broken down into 89 sub-categories... for example, 14 for Nature alone.
 Each sub-category has 1st, 2nd, 3rd, and Highly Commended awards.
-This bloated structure makes it easier to win something: good for marketing, less good for prestige.
+This is a bloated structure and ultimately makes it easier to win something: good for marketing, less good for prestige.
+A great achievement still (~top 2%).

-Also worth noting: no request for RAW files.
-A red flag in any serious photography competition.
+Also worth noting: there is no request for RAW files.

 Fairness

 There’s little clarity on how judging is done.
 Are all 66 judges (yes, SIXTY SIX on the Jury!!) reviewing every photo?
 Doubtful.
 Is it randomised?
 Is it balanced across categories?
 We’re not told.
-That’s a concern.
+Bear in mind, other competitions that have more entries have only 4 or 5 judges.

 The following wording is used to describe the judging on the IPA website: